Data spaces

 Authentified sharing

-In order to share your files with people in your community, you need to send a mail to the hotline Then, they can access your files with the following command:
+In order to share your files with people in your community, you need to send a mail to the hotline.

 Public sharing